amcneil36/amcneil36.github.io/blogs/local-and-ci-server-build-recommendations.md

 We should be able to deploy to any environment we want by just running one command on the command line.<sup>1</sup> This could be as simple as just passing in the environment name as a parameter to the command that is ran on the command line.

 ### Containerization
-Our build should be able to create a new environment, run all of the tests, and then destroy the environment.<sup>5</sup> This is best done with containerization.<sup>5</sup>
+Our build should be able to create a new environment, run all of the tests, and then destroy the environment.<sup>5</sup> This is best done with containerization.<sup>5</sup> The purpose of creating the new environment is so that our environment is always in a consistent state when running tests.

 ### Smoke test deployments
 When deploying to any environment, we should have smoke tests that run to make sure that the environment is configured properly.<sup>1</sup> If any external service we depend on is not working or not configured properly, the corresponding smoke test should fail.